The Mystery of Psalm 110

 Psalm 110

-If you have never read this Psalm before you might be shocked considering the Lord’s vengeance against his foes.
-But keep in mind he has been patient and long suffering for thousands of years; at some point evil and wickedness must be dealt with as they cannot be allowed to corrupt his coming glorious kingdom.
+If you have not read this Psalm before, you might be shocked by the Lord’s vengeance against his foes.
+But keep in mind that he has been patient and long-suffering for thousands of years; at some point, evil and wickedness must be dealt with, as they cannot be allowed to corrupt his coming glorious kingdom.

 Psalm 110 – Breaking it Down